david1o7/Clip-it/README.md

-# NewApp – Expo Router Camera & Gallery App
+# Clip-it – Expo Router Camera & Gallery App

 An Expo (React Native) app using Expo Router with tabs, authentication via Clerk, and a camera-driven gallery experience.